OleksandrNefodov/FootballMatchResults/README.md

 In the UI you can execute all HTTP request methods mentioned above.

 ## MessageStore.API.Tests
-This xunit test project to test the MessageStore.API.
+This xunit test project to test the FootballMatchResults.API.